 As part of any innovation process, you should strive to understand, evaluate and manage risk.
 To reduce the risks, you can consider the following:

 - Professional advice - consultants, industry professionals or contacts in business networks can provide valuable insight into your related markets.
-See support networks and facilities for innovation and R&D.

 - Joint ventures - sharing the development process with a business partner spreads the risk, and means you can benefit from their expertise and resources.
 See joint ventures and business partnerships.

 - Licensing - allowing somebody else to bear the risks of developing your idea in return for a fee and royalties.

 - Grants - these could help to spread financial risk and allow you to develop your system to a higher quality, reducing operational risk.
 See innovation, research and development grants.

 - Incremental innovations - looking for ways to enhance your existing offering.
 New ideas for low-cost opportunities may come from customer feedback, employees, or networking with other businesses.